AllenNeuralDynamics/aind-data-schema/docs/source/quality_control.md

 ## Multi-asset QC

 During analysis there are many situations where multiple data assets need to be pulled together, often for comparison.
 For example, FOVs across imaging sessions or recording sessions from a chronic probe might need to get matched up across days.
-When a `QCEvaluation` is being calculated from multiple assets it should be tagged with `Stage:MULTI_ASSET` and each of its `QCMetric` objects needs to track the assets that were used to generate that metric in the `evaluated_assets` list.
+When a [QCMetric](#qcmetric) is being calculated from multiple assets it should be tagged with `Stage:MULTI_ASSET` and each of its metrics needs to track the assets that were used to generate that metric in the `evaluated_assets` list.

-**Q: Where do I store multi-asset QC?**

-You should follow the preferred/alternate workflows described above.
-If your multi-asset analysis pipeline generates a new data asset, put the QC there.
-If your pipeline does not generate an asset, push a copy of each `QCEvaluation` back to **each** individual data asset.

-**Q: I want to be able to store data about each of the evaluated assets in this metric**

-Take a look at the `MultiAssetMetric` class in `aind-qc-portal-schema`.
-It allows you to pass a list of values which will be matched up with the `evaluated_assets` names.
-You can also include options which will appear as dropdowns or checkboxes.

 ## Example